TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 3/Romans 3.30.md

 ---

-if so be that God is one, and he shall justify the circumcision by faith, and the uncircumcision through faith.
+since indeed there is one God who will justify the circumcised by faith, and the uncircumcised through faith.